-As a landlord you need to ensure that you have a fire risk assessment in relation to your property at least every five years.
-It is important when managing a property that you are controlling the fire risks.
+You should always look to have a fire risk assessment in respect of your property every 5 years.
+When managing a property that you are controlling the fire risks.
 You have to protect against risks of fire.
-The first step is to identify these risks and this is where the risk assessment comes in.
-There is a legal demand for non-domestic fire risk assessments i.e. commercial as well as on residential.
+Firstly, identify the risks.
+Secondly, this is where the risk assessment comes in.
+There is a legal requirement for non-domestic fire risk assessments.
+I.e. commercial property you will need to have a fire risk assessment.
 Please see attached for more information – https://www.gov.uk/workplace-fire-safety-your-responsibilities/fire-risk-assessments

 What is the law?

 The law comes under the regulatory reform (fire safety) Order 2005.
-This came into force in October 2006 and replaced more than seventy pieces of different regulation on fire risk.
-It applies to all non-domestic premises in England and Wales.
+This came into force in October 2006.
+It replaced more than seventy pieces of different regulation on fire risk.
+It applies to all non-domestic premises.
 Including the common parts of blocks of flats and houses in multiple occupation.

 What does the Act say?

-It states that either an employer, a person who has control of the premises in connection with business or trade or the owner of the property is responsible to do this.
+It states that either an employer, or a person who has control of the premises is responsible.
+This also relates to business or trade or the owner of the property.

 General Fire Safety Hazards